Signs of criticality in social explosions

 \subsection{Hashtag frequency distributions}

-For each social movement, we fitted a power law distribution on the hashtag frequencies.
-This distribution represents the frequency of a uniformly random chosen hashtag,$f$, which scales as $ f^{-\alpha}$.
-From now on, we will focus on the time-windows `before' and `during' since we are interested in studying the transition between these two periods.
-We produced the fit for both periods and the two ways of building the time windows, namely, in terms of the same amount of time and the same number of hashtags.
+For each social movement we fitted a power-law distribution on the hashtag frequencies, computed as the number of usages of a hashtag during a specific time window: either ``before", ``during" or ``after" the event (as shown in figure \ref{daily_data_same_time}).
+This distribution represents the frequency of a uniformly random chosen hashtag, $f$, which scales as $ f^{-\alpha}$.
+From now on, we will focus on the time windows ``before" and ``during", since we are interested in studying the transition between these two periods.
+We computed the exponents for both ways of defining the time windows, namely, in terms of the same amount of time, and of the same number of hashtag usages.
 The results for the exponents are reported in Table \ref{tab:exponents_xmin}.
-The exponents for the period `after' and the concatenation of all of them are both shown in the SI.
+The exponents for the period ``after" the event and for the whole period are shown in the SI.

-As some users might use the same hashtag many times, we also consider two different ways of building the hashtag frequency distribution inside each period: \textit{(a)} counting the number of hashtag usages irrespectively of the same user writing the hashtag many times and, \textit{(b)} counting the number of unique users using that hashtag.
-These are denoted as `Hasht.' and `User' in the first column of Table~\ref{tab:exponents_xmin}, respectively.
+As some users might use the same hashtag many times, we also consider two different ways of building the hashtag frequency distribution inside each period: \textit{(a)} counting the number of hashtag usages irrespective of the same user writing the hashtag many times and, \textit{(b)} counting the number of unique users using that hashtag.
+These are denoted as ``Hasht." and ``User" in the first column of Table~\ref{tab:exponents_xmin}, respectively.

-The power law exponents were fitted by the maximum likelihood method for discrete power laws (Eq.
-3.3 in~\cite{clauset2009power}), and all fits passed the Kolmogorov-Smirnov goodness-of-fit test at p=0.05~\cite{massey1951kolmogorov}; these p-values were computed with the \texttt{plfit} program~\cite{plfit}, following the procedure described in Section 4.1 of~\cite{clauset2009power}.
-Standard errors in the estimations were computed using a quadratic approximation of the MLE, which has a Gaussian distribution centred at its maximum, and whose variance is related to the Fisher information matrix according to formula 3.6 in~\cite{clauset2009power}. \\
+The power-law exponents were fitted by the maximum likelihood method for discrete power-laws, and their standard errors were estimated using a quadratic approximation for the log-likelihood.
+These methods are described in Section 3.1 of the paper by Clauset \textit{et al.}~\cite{clauset2009power}.
+All fits passed the Kolmogorov-Smirnov goodness-of-fit test at p=0.05~\cite{massey1951kolmogorov}, according to the procedure described in Section 4.1 of~\cite{clauset2009power}, using the \texttt{plfit} program~\cite{plfit}.
+Finally, we tested the hypothesis that the distributions before and during the event differ, using a two-sample Epps-Singleton test~\cite{epps1986omnibus}, which allows for discrete distributions as ours; the obtained significances are shown in the respective columns of Table \ref{tab:exponents_xmin}.